dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 are the accelerators (Alt+1, Alt+2, and so on).

-» ControlSource: The address of a worksheet cell that’s linked to the CheckBox.
+» ControlSource: The address of a worksheet cell that's linked to the CheckBox.

 The cell displays TRUE if the control is checked and FALSE if the control is not

 checked.
 This is optional.
 Most of the time, a CheckBox is not linked to a cell.

 » Value: If True, the CheckBox has a check mark.
-If False, the CheckBox doesn’t have a check mark.
+If False, the CheckBox doesn't have a check mark.

-Don’t confuse CheckBox controls with OptionButton controls.
+Don't confuse CheckBox controls with OptionButton controls.
 They look similar,

-but they’re used for different purposes.
+but they're used for different purposes.

 CHAPTER 17  Using UserForm Controls    279